dev-xo/remix-auth-totp/docs/README.md

 ```

 ### `verify.tsx`

+This route is used to handle the TOTP verification form submission.

 For the verify route, we are leveraging `@mjackson/headers` to parse the cookie.
 Created by Michael Jackson, the CO-Founder of Remix/React Router.